 Status: Text to Image

-If the image setting for the status has been set to either Use Text to Image, Linked to Post or Use Text to Image, Not Linked to Post, an option is displayed between the status text and conditions, allowing you to specify some text.
+If the image setting for the status has been set to Use Text to Image, Not Linked to Post, an option called Text to Image is displayed, allowing you to specify some text.

 This text is then converted to an image, and the image is included with the status when scheduled on social media: